Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) has emerged as a powerful paradigm for enhancing the capabilities of Large Language Models (LLMs) ~\citep{peng2024graph,procko2024graph,gao2023retrieval}.
-By retrieving pertinent information from external knowledge sources and integrating it into the generation process, RAG enables LLMs to ground their responses in factual information, significantly reducing the propensity for hallucinations ~\citep{fan2024survey}.
+Retrieval-Augmented Generation (RAG) has emerged as a powerful paradigm for enhancing the capabilities of Large Language Models (LLMs) ~\citep{peng2024graph,gao2023retrieval,liu2025queries,liu2023retrieval,hao2023uncertainty,hao2025dada++,zhang2023continual}.
+By retrieving pertinent information from external knowledge sources and integrating it into the generation process, RAG enables LLMs to ground their outputs in factual evidence, significantly reducing the propensity for hallucinations ~\citep{fan2024survey,procko2024graph}.

-A challenging scenario in RAG is handling multi-hop questions, where the answer cannot be directly supported by a single document\footnote{Following prior works ~\citep{edge2024local, jimenez2024hipporag, gutierrez2025rag}, we view document as the retrieval target in this paper.} but requires information synthesized from multiple interrelated documents, each contributing a unique piece of the puzzle for the answer ~\citep{dua2019drop,chen2019multi}.
+A challenging scenario in RAG is handling multi-hop questions, where the answer cannot be directly supported by a single document\footnote{Following prior works ~\citep{edge2024local, jimenez2024hipporag, gutierrez2025rag}, we view document as the retrieval unit in this paper.} but requires information synthesized from multiple interrelated documents, each contributing a unique piece of the puzzle for the answer ~\citep{dua2019drop,chen2019multi}.
 These questions demand that the RAG system accurately identify multiple relevant documents and synthesize them to form a coherent answer.
-Traditional RAG approaches, which primarily rely on semantic similarity for retrieval ~\citep{karpukhin2020dense,chen2024bge,jiang2023active,trivedi2022interleaving}, often struggle with multi-hop questions since they overlook the relational dependencies between documents.
-To overcome this limitation, recent efforts have proposed to leverage Knowledge Graphs (KGs).
+Traditional RAG approaches, which tackle multi-hop questions by decomposing them into a sequence of simpler sub-questions for iterative retrieval~\citep{trivedi2022interleaving,fang2025kirag,wang2025multi,asai2024self,yu2024auto}, often achieve suboptimal performance since they overlook the relational dependencies between documents and may suffer from accumulative intermediate inaccuracies~\cite{hu2024rag,arslan2024survey}.
+To overcome this limitations, recent efforts have proposed to leverage Knowledge Graphs (KGs).
 These methods first construct KGs to model the relationships between documents.
-During retrieval stage, they either navigate the KGs using graph search strategies ~\citep{edge2024local,guo2024lightrag,gutierrez2025rag} or utilize Graph Neural Networks (GNNs) ~\citep{fang2019hierarchical,mavromatis2024gnn,luo2025gfm} to identify relevant information.
+During retrieval stage, they either navigate the KGs using graph search strategies ~\citep{edge2024local,guo2024lightrag,gutierrez2025rag,chen2025gril} or utilize Graph Neural Networks (GNNs) ~\citep{fang2019hierarchical,mavromatis2024gnn,luo2025gfm,yan2024inductive,zhang2024transgnn,hu2025grag} to identify relevant information.
 By using KGs, these approaches can better capture the dependencies between documents, thereby improving the retrieval process for multi-hop questions.